Surfytom/SemanticSearchingChromeExtension/README.md

 **For .ipynb Files**

+ 1. Install the Jupyter notebook extension using this extension code `ms-toolsai.jupyter`
- 1. Open the file and click **"Select Kernel"** in the top right
+ 2. Once installed open a file and click **"Select Kernel"** in the top right
- 2. Select the conda environment you created earlier
+ 3. Select the conda environment you created earlier
- 3. You should now be able to run the blocks of code
+ 4. You should now be able to run the blocks of code

 ---